m-arrieta-r/backend-skeleton/doc/application-cases/README.md

 ## Application Cases

-This structure is well-suited for a wide range of projects, from Minimum Viable Products (MVPs) that don't need the complexity of Domain-Driven Design (DDD) to enterprise-level applications that might benefit from Clean Architecture.
+Every project independently of its size and structure has application cases, the key of this repository is promoting package by application cases.

-Inside this folder, you can create:
+#### Inside this folder, you can create:
 - controller or handler: convert data from the format most convenient for the use cases and entities.
 - app-rules: orchestrate the flow of data to and from the entities, and direct those entities to use their enterprise wide business rules to achieve the goals of the use case.